lucasjoliveau/doc/en/applications/finance/fiscal_localizations/germany.md

 In case of a handover of the financial data on a storage device, the format is **not** enforced by the GoBD.
 It can be, for example, in XLS, CSV, XML, Lotus 123, SAP-format, AS/400-format, or else.
-Odoo supports the CSV and XLS-export of financial data out-of-the-box.
+Konvergo ERP supports the CSV and XLS-export of financial data out-of-the-box.
 The GoBD **recommends** the export in a specific XML-based GoBD-format (see “Ergänzende Informationen zur Datenntträgerüberlassung” §3) but it is not binding.